THOMASELOVE/431-classes-2023/class05/README.md

 ## Announcements

 1. There is a [Minute Paper after Class 05](https://bit.ly/431-2023-minute-5), due Wednesday 2023-09-13 at Noon.
 Please complete it, on time.
 2. TAs will check all submitted Lab 1 work between now and noon tomorrow.
+We have a submission on Canvas for all but 2 students as of 12:30 PM.
-If we don't find your video, your Quarto file and your HTML file, or if you've submitted a faulty HTML file (usually this is because you left `embed-resources: true` out of the YAML at the start of your Quarto file) we'll inform you, and ask you to resubmit.
-When resubmitting to Canvas, please post everything again - it's just easier on the TAs.
+    - If we don't find your video, your Quarto file and your HTML file, or if you've submitted a faulty HTML file (usually this is because you left `embed-resources: true` out of the YAML at the start of your Quarto file) we'll inform you, and ask you to resubmit.
+Many people in this situation have already heard from me.
+Respond quickly, so as to avoid losing more points than you must.
+    - When resubmitting to Canvas, please post all three files (video/.qmd/.html) again - it's just easier on the TAs.
 Don't worry if Canvas adds a number to the filename at the end of your submission.
 3. If someone answers a question on Campuswire that is useful to you, hit the little up arrow next to the answer.
 This is how those things float to the top of the discussion.
 4. An answer sketch (including grading rubric) for [Lab 01](https://github.com/THOMASELOVE/431-labs-2023) will be posted before class on Thursday to our Shared Google Drive.
     - Labs that are turned in 1-12 hours after the deadline lose 10% of available points, while Labs turned in more than 12 but less than 48 hours after the deadline lose 30% of available points.
 Labs turned in more than 48 hours after the deadline will receive no credit, since by then the Lab Sketch will be posted.